 Friction is an inevitable consequence of moving components, and over time, it can lead to wear and decreased precision in your miter saw.
 Lubricating key areas is crucial for maintaining smooth movement and accurate control.

 Focus on applying a light machine oil to pivot points, the miter detent plate, and, critically, the slide rails on sliding miter saw models.
 For the slide rails, many experts recommend dry lubricants like graphite or PTFE-based sprays over wet oils or greases.
 This is because wet lubricants can attract sawdust, leading to a gummy buildup that hinders smooth operation.
 When using any lubricant, apply it sparingly and carefully, and always wipe away any excess to prevent dust from adhering to sticky surfaces.
-After application, cycle the moving parts (like sliding the rails or rotating the miter detent) several times to help distribute the lubricant evenly.
-Remember to disconnect the saw from its power source before you begin any lubrication process for safety.
+After application, cycle the moving parts (like sliding the rails or rotating the miter detent) several times to help distribute the lubricant evenly. to disconnect the saw from its power source before you begin any lubrication process for safety.

 Detailed close-up of a miter saw’s sliding rails being lubricated with a dry spray lubricant in a workshop setting.